jplaut/vim-arduino-ino/README.md

 # Vim Arduino Ino

+## UPDATE: THIS PROJECT IS DEPRECATED
+### As of now, the Arduino Ino command line tool [does not work](https://github.com/amperka/ino/issues/71) with newer versions of the Arduino app.
+Thus, this tool will not work unless you install an older version of the Arduino app.
+If someone wants to contribute an update to Ino that supports newer versions of the app, they can submit a pull request to the [current repo](https://github.com/scottdarch/Arturo).

 This script is based on [Vim Arduino][vim-arduino], but uses the [Ino][ino] command line utility instead of the Java Arduino compiler.
 It therefore runs in 64-bit environments and allows for compiling and